 Portugal applies progressive income tax rates from 13.25% to 48%.
 Employees contribute 11% of gross salary to social security.
 A personal tax credit reduces the overall tax liability.

-Pre-calculated net salary at common salary levels in Portugal (EUR), based on 2026 tax rates.
+Net salary calculated across common earning brackets in Portugal (EUR), using 2026 tax rates.

 | Gross Monthly Salary | Net Salary | Total Deductions | Effective Rate |